 Who can request information regarding a sacramental record?

-Certificates are not issued, and record searches are not undertaken, for genealogical purposes.
-If you are seeking a sacramental record for your family history, please visit our Historical Parish Registers page.
+Certificates are not issued for genealogical purposes.
+If you are seeking a sacramental record for your family history, please visit our Genealogy page for more information.

 Additional Information by Type of Request

 If you are seeking to amend your government records and the Office of the Registrar General has requested a photocopy of the baptismal register, please contact us before contacting the parish.